BenjaminCB/iwp/README.md

-# iwp
+# IWP

-repo for everything related to iwp course.
+repo for everything related to IWP course.